spesmilo/electrum/README.rst

 you have other options, such as the `AppImage / binary releases <https://github.com/Electron-Cash/Electron-Cash/releases/>`_ or running from source using `pyenv` (see section `Running from source on old Linux`_ below).

+**macOS:** It is recommended that macOS users run `the binary .dmg <https://github.com/Electron-Cash/Electron-Cash/releases/>`_  as that's simpler to use and has everything included.
+Otherwise, if you want to run from source, see section `Running from source on macOS`_ below.

 Electron Cash is a pure python application forked from Electrum.
 If you want to use the Qt interface, install the Qt dependencies::

     sudo apt-get install python3-pyqt5 python3-pyqt5.qtsvg